KamilaAzul/synergia-photovoltaic/README.md

-Name: Synergia Photovoltaic
+# **_Synergia Photovoltaic_**
-The page Synergia Photovoltaic is made for people who are interested in installing photovoltaic panels, which are an ecological source of energy.
+Synergia is a family-run business,specializing in installing photovoltaic panels, which are an ecological source of energy.

 It explains what is Photovoltaic installation, what are the benefits of having one, and what influences the final price of this kind of purchase.
 It shows the offer from the company, the gallery with examples of already made installations, and on the web page, there are contact details, the contact form, and the map.
 Existing Features
 Navigation Bar